Imagine that you are out shopping at Suntec City and suddenly your little one starts throwing a hissy fit for no reason whatsoever!

 Communication is key

-You should try soothing the child and prevent him or her from displaying such behavior with soft words.
+You should try soothing the child and prevent him or her from displaying such behaviour with soft words.
 However, if that does not work, then the last option is to take him or her away to some private place, either your car or some secluded spot away from the prying eyes of the onlookers, and reason with the child.

 Lastly, it is essential to reassure your child after the entire tantrum is over that while you did not like his behaviour, you do love him because such episodes can actually frighten your toddler and he would need your reassurance.